deeptho/neumodvb/docs/spectrum.md

 ### Starting a spectrum scan ###
 Proceed as follows

-* At the very bottom left on the screen, first select the bands and polarizations you want to scan.
+* At the very bottom left on the screen, first select the polarizations you want to scan.
+Also select the frequency range to scan.
 The default is to scan all, which will take about a minute
 * Then press the `spectrum scan` button.

+Note that some cards, such as tbs5927 allow tuning outside of the normal frequency ranges.
+If the driver supports it, you can therefore also enter a low frequency limit the scan below 10.7Ghz or a high frequency above 12.75Ghz.
+However, this only works if the LNB frequency limits have been properly adjusted on the `lnb list` screen.

 Spectrum scan is performed one band/polarization at a time.
 The result will be displayed as a graph on the top half of the screen.
 To prevent a complete mess, the graph - which, for a universal LNB, covers the